 Persuasive sections, as the name entails, aim to persuade the reader to adopt a specific viewpoint or take a particular action.
 They present evidence and reasoning to support a central claim or position.

-Structure of Paragraphs
+Structure of paragraphs

 There exists a consensus regarding the format of a single paragraph, no matter the type or genre.
 This basic structure provides a framework for organizing ideas within a section, and ensures clarity.